Doc-Entity/zsweep/README.md

 - Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Whether you are fixing a typo, optimizing the 3BV algorithm, or adding a new theme, your help is greatly appreciated.

-### 🏆 Contributor Perk: All contributors who have a PR merged will be permanently listed on the zsweep "About" page as a thank you for helping build this project.
+- 🏆 Contributor Perk: All contributors who have a PR merged will be listed on the "About" page as a gratidude.

 - If you have a suggestion that would make this better: